Global carbon emissions hit record high in 2012

 The IEA urged governments to quickly adopt four policies that would ensure climate goals could be reached without harming economic growth.
 They are: improving energy efficiency in buildings, industry and transport; limiting the construction and use of inefficient power plants; halving methane emissions; and partially phasing out fossil fuel subsidies.

-These would reduce global energy-related emissions by 8 percent or 3.1 billion tons of CO2 equivalent in 2020, the IEA said.
+These would reduce global energy-related emissions by 8 percent or 3.1 billion tonnes of CO2 equivalent in 2020, the IEA said.

 "Delaying stronger climate action to 2020 would come at a cost: $1.5 trillion in low-carbon investments are avoided before 2020, but $5 trillion in additional investments would be required thereafter to get back on track," the IEA said.